 To determine qualified wages, employers can only use the wages paid to employees from March 13, 2020 through December 31, 2020, which include qualified health plan costs.
 For businesses with 100 or fewer employees, the credit is based on wages paid to all employees, regardless of whether or not they provided services.
 For businesses with over 100 employees, the credit is only based off of wages paid to employees for the time they were not providing services.

 “The way that an employer can get an immediate benefit of this credit is that you can take the tax credit and claim it against the payroll tax deposits that are otherwise required to be made,” shares Ruiz.
-“If the credit exceeds these deposits, then you would file a Form 7200, Advanced Payments of Employers Credits.”
+“If the credit exceeds these deposits, then you would file a Form 7200, Advance Payment of Employer Credits.”

 Ruiz gives an example of a business that wants to take a $10,000 credit and has $15,000 of payroll tax deposits that they are required to make.
 “In this case, the employer can apply the credit against the tax deposits of $15,000, so they would only have to deposit $5,000,” she says.
 “But in the situation where the credit is larger than the payroll tax deposits—say, for instance, the credit was $15,000 and the payroll [tax] deposit was $10,000—it would completely offset the payroll [tax] deposits and there would be $5,000.
 That’s when you would use Form 7200 to claim that.”

-Although the employee tax deferrals are not a credit, Ruiz says that doing so can really help a business with its cash flow during this crucial time.
+Although the employer tax deferrals are not a credit, Ruiz says that doing so can really help a business with its cash flow during this crucial time.

 “As an employer, you may know that you’re responsible for paying half of the Social Security taxes on your employees’ wages, and that comes out to 6.2%,” she says.
 “Well, the CARES Act provided that employers can defer the deposit in the payment of this tax without penalty—and this refers to wages paid from March 27, 2020 through December 31, 2020.”